-- The terms of reference of supervision and control committees should be set out in the Board of Directors regulations and aligned with those governing legally mandatory Board Committees as specified in the preceding sets of recommendations.
-They should include at least the following terms: a) Committees should be formed exclusively by non-executive directors, with a majority of - a) Committees should be formed exclusively by non-executive directors, with a majority of independents. - b) Committees should be chaired by an independent director. - c) The board should appoint the members of such committees with regard to the knowledge, skills and experience of its directors and each committee's terms of reference; discuss their proposals and reports; and provide reports on their activities and work at the first board plenary following each committee meeting. - d) They may engage external advice when they feel it necessary for the discharge of their functions. - e) Meeting proceedings should be recorded/notified in the minutes and a copy made available to all board members.
+- 52. The terms of reference of supervision and control committees should be set out in the Board of Directors regulations and aligned with those governing legally mandatory Board Committees as specified in the preceding sets of recommendations.
+They should include at least the following terms: - a) Committees should be formed exclusively by non-executive directors, with a majority of independents. - b) Committees should be chaired by an independent director. - c) The board should appoint the members of such committees with regard to the knowledge, skills and experience of its directors and each committee's terms of reference; discuss their proposals and reports; and provide reports on their activities and work at the first board plenary following each committee meeting. - d) They may engage external advice, when they feel it necessary for the discharge of their functions. - e) Meeting proceedings should be recorded/notified in the minutes and a copy made available to all board members.